The Southern Connecticut State University

 Requirements and prerequisites are listed in the undergraduate and graduate catalogues.
 Instructor permission is required for each course.
 A health report, release of liability, and insurance coverage must be provided by each participant.
 Students should have student records free of disciplinary problems.

-Students will be housed in private dormitory rooms at the Cité Internationale Universitaire de Paris (http://www.ciup.fr/lang_en.htm) in the 14th Arrondissement, an 8-minute Métro ride to the heart of Paris.
+Students will be housed in private dormitory rooms at the Cité Internationale Universitaire de Paris (http://www.ciup.fr) in the 14th Arrondissement, an 8-minute Métro ride to the heart of Paris.
 Students are responsible for their own eating costs.
 On campus, the Cité Universitaire houses a large cafeteria and brasserie (only steps away from the dormitories) with daily prix-fixe menus ranging from 3,00 to 8,00 Euros.
-For further information, consult the Cité Universitaire's website http://www.ciup.fr/student_cafeteria.htm.
+For further information, consult the Cité Universitaire's website http://www.ciup.fr/restaurant/.
 The dormitories also come equipped with shared kitchens.
-Please notify Dr. Serchuk or Prof. Vu with regard to special needs for dietary or living accommodations.
+Please notify Prof. Serchuk or Prof. Eilderts with regard to special needs for dietary or living accommodations.

 • Pre-departure orientation sessions

-• Round-trip airfare and shuttle transportation from SCSU's campus to the airport
+• Round-trip shuttle transportation from SCSU's campus to the airport

-• Round-trip transportation from the airport into Paris
+• Round-trip transportation to and from the airport in Paris

 • Single accommodation with private bath at Cité Universitaire

-• Year-long passes to the Musée D'Orsay, the Musée du Louvre and other museums
+• Year-long passes to the Musée du Louvre

-• Three separate, full day excursions to Giverny, Vaux-le-Vicomte, and Versailles (optional)
+• 3 separate, full-day excursions to Versailles, Giverny, and Vaux-le-Vicomte

 • Map guide of Paris

-• 5 Group lunches and 5 group dinners
+• Four group lunches and four group dinners

 • Celebratory program banquet